Kotlin/anko/doc/SQLITE.md

 ## Accessing database

-If you use `SQLiteOpenHelper`, you could just call method `getReadableDatabase()` or `getWritableDatabase()` (result is actually the same in production code), but then you must be sure to call `close()` on the received `SQLiteDatabase`, and you have to cache the helper class somewhere, and if you use it from several threads, you must be aware of proper open-close concurrent access.
-It's tough.
-That's why Android developers not really keen on default SQLite API.
+If you use `SQLiteOpenHelper`, you generally call `getReadableDatabase()` or `getWritableDatabase()` (result is actually the same in production code), but then you must be sure to call the `close()` method on the received `SQLiteDatabase`.
+Also, you have to cache the helper class somewhere, and if you use it from several threads, you must be aware of the concurrent access.
+All this is pretty though.
+That is why Android developers not really keen on default SQLite API and prefer to use fairly expensive wrappers such as ORMs instead.

 Anko provides a special class `ManagedSQLiteOpenHelper` that seamlessly replaces the default one.
 That's how you can use it: